 - Bars and restaurants that give back to the community - even in their Valentine’s day promotion ideas for restaurants

 If you mix all those definitions together, you get a restaurant taking holistic action steps to help the planet.
 Sometimes those steps make the cost to open a bar a bit higher, but it's completely worth it.
+Even for the top 25 Michelin Star restaurants.

 Eco-Friendly Restaurant Products